 Several NGOs also offer free language classes in English or Maltese within reception centres.

-Moreover, the government also introduced in 2018 the “I belong” Programme, an initiative run by the Integration Unit.
+Moreover, the government introduced, in 2018, the “I belong” Programme, an initiative run by the Integration Unit.
 The initiative consists of English and Maltese language courses and basic cultural and societal orientation as part of an integration process.
-It is open to all persons of migrant background, therefore asylum-seekers are allowed to benefit from it.
+It is open to all persons of migrant background, meaning asylum-seekers are able to benefit from it.

 Proviso to Regulation 9(2) Reception Regulations.